whizzosoftware/hobson-hub-openweathermap/README.md

 ### hobson-hub-openweathermap

-A plugin that provides the external temperature from OpenWeatherMap.org as a global variable.
+A plugin that provides the external temperature from OpenWeatherMap.org.